leihs/leihs_documentation/sources/authentication/index.md

 * evaluate scopes (for tokens and sessions), benefit e.g. read only "switch to"
 * providing per request session or token evaluation for other leihs services via HTTP requests (optionally as reverse proxy)
-* optional access point for an external sign-in service
+* optional access point for an external sign-in service: API to provide sign-in via HTTP to organizational services

+optional:
+* user namespace
+  * manage sessions i.e. cookies
+  * manage API tokens
+  * change password and possibly some other user attributes
+  * view group and role membership

 Codebase as small as possible with only a few dependencies
   * fairly easy to review (for security)